scriptituk/xfade-easing/README.md

 ## Summary

 Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.
-Xfade transition progress is linear, which starts and stops abruptly and appears disjointed.
+Xfade transition progress is linear, so it starts and stops abruptly and appears disjointed.
 Easing inserts a transition progress envelope to smooth the effect.

 This is a port of standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions or alone.

 Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concaternation of an easing expression and a transition expression.
-Pre-generated [expressions](expr) can be copied verbatim but an [expression generator](#expression-generator-cli-script) is also provided.
+Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is also provided.

-*Example*: wipedown with cubic easing:
+### Example: wipedown with cubic easing

 ![wipedown-cubic](assets/wipedown-cubic.gif)

+#### CLI command

 ```bash
 ffmpeg -i first.mp4 -i second.mp4 -filter_complex_threads 1 -filter_complex "
     xfade=duration=3:offset=1:transition=custom:expr='